lingtalfi/Light/personal/mydoc/pages/light-application-recommended-structure.md

             - Light_MyPlugin.byml           # an example config file
         /data:                              # is reserved for plugins which needs to store their configuration in files.
-            /Light_MyPlugin:                # an example of configuration data directory for a plugin named Light_MyPlugin
+            /Light_MyPlugin:                # an example of configuration data directory for a plugin named Light_MyPlugin /com:                               # is reserved for plugins intercommunication /Light_MyPlugin:                # this directory will contain all messages destined to the Light_MyPlugin plugin
                 - ...

     /templates:                             # a directory containing templates of the light plugins, and/or templates in general